jinyongnan810/brilliant-learning/chemistry.md

 # Chemical Reactions
 - Reactions starts with reactant and end with products.
 - When the speed of forward and reverse reactions are equal, then the system has attained chemical equilibrium.
+- Le Chatelier's principle: remove products of reaction to lean towards only one direction of reaction, which avoids reaching equilibrium.

 # Important Reactions
 - photosynthesis: 6CO2 + 6H2O = C6H12O6 + 6O2